What is Work in Process Inventory and How-to Calculate it (WIP) + Formula

 How Does WIP Inventory Affect My Business

-You’re probably wondering why exactly I should use the WIP inventory method?
+You’re probably wondering why exactly I should use the WIP inventory method.
 What happens if I don’t?
 Does it have any impact on my business?
 Let’s find out.
 Below are several reasons why you ought to use the WIP inventory method.

 - Production errors– if you use an incorrect system to account for your WIP, it is quite possible that you could wind up with production errors.
 How?
 Do you ask?
 If you overvalue or undervalue an aspect of your WIP, upstream processes could end up attempting to compensate for a perceived loss.
 You might end up either scaling down your production or ultimately overproducing.
 Further, a wrong WIP inventory is bound to influence key procurement decisions and sales and pricing strategies.

 - Financing– companies with short-term cash flow issues tend to seek short-term financing solutions, such as WIP inventory financing.
 Lenders offering this type of funding require companies to provide accurate WIP inventory values, and incorrect values could lead to a lender terminating the financing agreement.
-Lenders also look out for precise WIP values to assess a company’s credit health when considered for long-term financing solutions.
+Lenders also look out for precise WIP values to assess a company’s credit health when considering long-term financing solutions.

 - Taxation– as indicated earlier, WIP is considered a current asset and is therefore subject to taxation.
 Undervaluing your WIP inventory can consequently lead to hefty fines from your tax authority.
 Conversely, overvaluing your WIP could result in paying higher taxes that aren’t the ideal requirement.